futurewalker-org/futurewalker/README.md

 ## Project status

-Currently the main focus of development is building underlying machinery for higher level components.
+The current focus of development is building the underlying machinery for higher-level components.
-A few of UI controls and layouts are available at this moment.
+A few UI controls and layouts are available at the moment.

 ### Supported platforms

 Currently only supports Windows 11.